Bronze: Properties, Characteristics and Uses

 What Is Bronze Used for?

 Metal fabrication is most often associated with steel and aluminum, but there are several projects where bronze is the perfect material.
-Bronze is good for manufacturing small parts, bronze casting, architecture, instruments, bronze wool, sculptures, tools and many other applications.
-Projects using this alloy can range from automobile parts to machine designs and much more.
+Bronze is used for manufacturing small parts, bronze casting, architecture, instruments, bronze wool, sculptures, tools and many other applications.
+Projects ranging from automobile parts to machine designs can all be made of bronze.

 1. Small Parts